The Bankrate promise

 - Letters explaining any new loans you’ve taken out recently

-- Letters from anyone giving you a gift to use for a down payment
+- Gift letters from anyone giving you money to use for a down payment

 - Court records if you’re recently divorced or dealt with something like bankruptcy or foreclosure

 - Contact info for your landlords if the lender wants to verify payment

 - ID (such as a driver’s license or passport), so lenders can verify your identity and that you’re a U.S. citizen.
 Foreign nationals can get financing, but it’s much more complicated.

 Those who are self-employed might also need to include additional information and undergo an income audit.
 This might include asking an accountant to verify your income is stable by speaking with customers; reviewing business records, like P&L statements; or taking other steps.

 You’ll need to share this information with any lender you’re applying for a preapproval with, so it’s best to have it all organized before you start seeking offers.